Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/utility.md

 - Only one teleport request can be pending for a player at a time.
 - Players receive messages about the status of their requests (sent, accepted, denied, or timed out).

-## :tps
+## tps
 ### At A Glance
-The `:tps` command toggles a real-time, on-screen performance monitor.
+The `tps` command toggles a real-time, on-screen performance monitor.
 It allows administrators to track the server's Ticks Per Second (TPS) and overall health status directly on their HUD without opening menus or checking logs.

 ?> Required Clearance Level To Execute: `4`